Bianca Belair: NXT (2016–2020)

 Blair entered her information into the WWE prospects database shortly after the premature end of her CrossFit career.
-Less than two weeks later, while working phone sales at a flavoring company in Atlanta, she received a message Mark Henry, saying he could get her a tryout.
+Less than two weeks later, while working phone sales at a flavoring company in Atlanta, she received a message from Mark Henry, saying he could get her a tryout.

 After two official tryouts, Blair signed a contract with WWE on April 12, 2016, and was assigned to the WWE Performance Center.
 Blair made her first appearance during an in–ring segment at an NXT live event on June 25 as Binky Blair, where she proclaimed to be the "EST of NXT... prettiest, baddest, strongest".
 She made her in–ring debut on September 29, losing to Aliyah.
 On the May 3, 2017, episode of NXT, Blair made her television debut under the ring name Bianca Belair, taking part in a battle royal to determine the number one contender for the NXT Women's Championship, but was eliminated by Billie Kay and Peyton Royce.
 Belair then participated in the 2017 Mae Young Classic, defeating Sage Beckett in the first round, but was eliminated in the second round by the eventual tournament winner Kairi Sane.